Bain-marie: Other uses

 In small scale soap-making, a bain-marie's inherent control over maximum temperature makes it optimal for liquefying melt-and-pour soap bases prior to molding them into bars.
 It offers the advantage of maintaining the base in a liquid state, or reliquefying a solidified base, with minimal deterioration.
 Similarly, using a water bath, traditional wood glue can be melted and kept in a stable liquid state over many hours without damage to the animal proteins it incorporates.

+In luthiery, pure beeswax or a mixture of wax and paraffin is used for pickup potting.
+As the substance is flammable, a bain-marie is used to slow the rate of heating and prevent the creation of hotspots which could lead to a fire.